-The Company continues to target an annualised dividend of LIBOR plus 6 per cent. on the original issue price of its Ordinary Shares in December 2012.3 In July 2014, the Company declared dividends of \$0.032 per share for the period from 1 January 2014 to 30 June 2014, and in January 2015 declared a further \$0.033 per share for the second half of 2014, which was paid in March 2015.
-The combined dividends declared during 2014 were slightly above the Company's target.
+The Company continues to target an annualised dividend of LIBOR plus 6 per cent. on the original issue price of its Ordinary Shares in December 2012.
+In July 2015, the Company declared dividends of \$0.033 per share for the period from 1 January 2015 to 30 June 2015, and in January 2016 declared a further \$0.033 per share for the second half of 2015.
+The Company offered a scrip dividend alternative in respect of the second half dividend so that Shareholders could elect to receive new Ordinary Shares instead of all or part of their cash dividend.
+The combined dividends declared in respect of 2015 calendar year were slightly above the Company's target.